cyve/performance-guidelines/php.md

 opcache.jit_buffer_size=100M
 opcache.jit=tracing
 ```
 The Just-In-Time compilcation optimizes the CPU load and may have low impact on application with lot of i/o.
+Use it if your application depends on machine learning, image processing, heavy math, FFI with C library.
+No not use it if your application is a CRUD based on a database and/or third-party API requests.

 See https://www.php.net/manual/en/opcache.configuration.php#ini.opcache.jit

 ### Realpath cache